reshi-rajan/blog/reshiblog/content/research.md

 ###### MA Thesis

-My MA thesis studied which voters follow [How To Vote Cards in Australia] (https://1drv.ms/b/s!AqgsL3oz1dqk40Lj1QrPIAlR5Wk7?e=lmnhGI).
+My MA thesis studied voters in Australia and which voters follow My CV can be found [How To Vote Cards in Australia] (https://1drv.ms/b/s!AqgsL3oz1dqk40Lj1QrPIAlR5Wk7?e=kNloRe).

 ###### Works in Progress